nicolasfara/experiments-2024-ACSOS-imageonomics-drones/README.md

 For example, the number of herds can be changed by modifying the `NumberOfHerds` parameter.

 In the [protelis](./src/main/protelis) folder, all the coordination algorithms implemented in Protelis are available.
+The [HerdBehavior](./src/main/kotlin/it/unibo/alchemist/model/actions/HerdBehavior.kt) class contains the movement implementation of the herds.